 The student must maintain an overall GPA of 3.4 in their undergraduate courses and 3.2 in courses numbered 5000 and above.
-Also, students must complete a minimum of six hours for graduate credit by the end of their senior year.
+Also, students must complete a minimum of six hours for graduate credit before graduating with their undergraduate degree.
 (Included in these credits may be any of the "double-counting" courses described in the Curriculum section above.)